MasterScott/prefetchkit/README.md

 A powerful forensic commandline tool for analyzing and extracting information from Microsoft Prefetch files.

+It fully supports the following Prefetch version:

+  * Windows XP/2003
+  * Windows Vista/7
+  * Windows 8/8.1

+If partially supports the following Prefetch version:

+  * Windows 10

 ## Description

 `prefetchkit` is a commandline tool which parses and reads Microsoft Prefetch